telerik/kendo-ui-core/docs/controls/navigation/tabstrip/how-to/add-close-button-to-tabs.md

 * The buttons must be placed in a `<span>` element, which wraps the whole tab text.
 * When adding a new tab with a button programmatically, `encoded` should be set to `false`.
 * The [`tabGroup`](/api/javascript/ui/tabstrip#fields-tabGroup) field. and the [`append`](/api/javascript/ui/tabstrip#methods-append) and [`remove`](/api/javascript/ui/tabstrip#methods-remove) TabStrip methods are used.
+* A `data-type="remove"` attribute is used to distinguish the tab remove buttons.

 ###### Example